agrawalpoonam/agarwalpoonam.github.io/_posts/2019-01-06-Transactional System Administration Vs Service Centric Model in SRE.md

 author:            Poonam Agarwal
 ---
 ## What is transactional System Administration?
-Think of it as a scenario between customer and SysAdmin.
+Think of it as a scenario between customer and SysAdmin:
 	- Customer says : Would you do xyz task?
 	- SysAdmin says: Yes, Done!
 	- Customer verifies.